 With all the pieces in place, Northvolt sent out an invitation for the groundbreaking of Northvolt Labs in Västerås.

 An electrified scooptram from Epiroc broke ground in Västerås.

 The groundbreaking was attended by Vice President Maroš Šefčovič of the European Commission, Swedish Minister of Enterprise, Mikael Damberg, and Vice President of the EIB, Andrew McDowell, and marked an important step towards establishing the European value chain for batteries.

 Part 7: Northvolt Labs

-Northvolt Labs will host a demo manufacturing line that will be used to qualify and industrialize products and processes together with customers.
-It is a 19,000 square meter building which will have an annual capacity of producing over 350 MWh.
+Northvolt Labs hosts a demo manufacturing line used to qualify and industrialize products and processes together with customers.
+It is a 19,000 square meter building with an annual production capacity of over 350 MWh.